kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 Then practice some more if you get better.

-He showed us the drawing on the white board.
+He showed us the drawing on the whiteboard.

 An egg with a face with a rectangle for a body with an S with stick hands and ugly hair and cape.